raystack/compass/docs/docs/concepts/internals.md

 ## Index Setup

 There is a migration command in compass to setup all storages.
-Once the migration is executed, all types are being created (if does not exist).
-When a type is created, an index is created in elasticsearch by it's name.
-All created indices are aliased to the `universe` index, which is used to run the search when all types need to be searched, or when `filter[type]` is not specifed in the Search API.

-The indices are also configured with a camel case tokenizer, to support proper lexing of some resources that use camel case in their nomenclature \(protobuf names for instance\).
+The indices are configured with a camel case tokenizer, to support proper lexing of some resources that use camel case in their nomenclature \(protobuf names for instance\).
 Given below is a sample of the index settings that are used:

 ```javascript
 // PUT http://${ES_HOST}/{index}